 Many parts of your offer involve completing templates.
 We explain why the forms are required and how to complete them below.
 The most recent offer templates can be found on our Available Offerings and Requirements page.

 To locate full solicitation information, go to eOffer.

 If you have a third-party agent, such as a consultant helping you prepare or negotiate your Schedule offer, you will need an Agent Authorization Letter.
-If your authorized agent will also be authorized to sign contracts, you must also upload a valid digital certificate for that agent.

 If you (the offeror) are not the manufacturer of the product(s) being proposed, you need to provide an acceptable Letter of Supply.
 Required elements of the Letter of Supply vary based on the type of products you sell.
 The Letter of Supply Template provided will lay out the required components of the letter.

 When completing a price proposal you will provide this information on a template based on the type of services and/or products you have selected.
 Currently MAS has two options related to pricing requirements, in both options your company provides a list of proposed prices for all offered products or services, including any additional descriptive and supporting information.
 The two options differ in the following ways: